 "Often drawing from popular culture, it is important for me to bring a sense of humour to my illustrations, keeping my work both playful and relatable for customers.
 I like to keep my projects diverse, working on logo design, editorial illustration and more personalised commission-based work.
 Selling at art and illustration markets allows me to interact with my customers and selling online on Etsy allows me to reach a global market.

 "I was attracted to the Year in Enterprise when I couldn’t find a placement that suited my goals as a designer.
 Many people in the industry work freelance, and this seemed the perfect opportunity to stop freelancing on the side of my degree and commit to a full year."

 "To me, the Year in Enterprise is the first and most important step towards my goal.
-Since I was young, I always envisioned myself to be independent and have the creative freedom to embody my ideas, without any restrictions and boundaries.
+Since I was young, I always envisioned myself to be independent and have the creative freedom to embody my ideas without any restrictions or boundaries.

 "I believe that this year will not only assist me in coming closer to my vision, but will ultimately grant me the knowledge and experience to reach even higher."

-Joint Effort is an independent video game development company, founded by Matthew Jenkins and Louis James who are currently working on their first product.
+Joint Effort is an independent video game development company founded by Louis James and Matthew Jenkins who are currently working on their first product.

 "We design, create and publish our own games; ones that will bring out your creativity and ability to think outside the box - to see the bigger picture.